josdem/hugo/content/techtalk/grails/grails_bower.md

 grails> run-app
 ```

-Next step is create a Person's controller and Person's views, please refer my previous post: [Grails Hello World](/techtalk/grails/hello_world) for more information.
+Once your Grails proyect is up an running you will be able to create a Person's controller and Person's views, please refer my previous post: [Grails Hello World](/techtalk/grails/hello_world) for more information.
 At this point you can do CRUD operations over Person model.
 So let's continue installing Bower, as requirement you also need install [nodejs](https://nodejs.org/en/) so follow installation instructions and proceed forming `bower.json` file structure as follow:

 ```bash
 bower init